How to spot and stop phone scams

 Looking out for the elderly and vulnerable

 Elderly lady answering a phonecallRealistically, phone scammers are not really looking to speak with people who are able to understand the risks of the modern world.
 They are looking for people who are maybe a little more trusting and less likely to ask pertinent questions.
 Unfortunately some older people do tend to fall into this bracket and are therefore far more likely to accidently give a scammer useful data that can be used against them.
-If you are suspicious that an elderly relative has been a victim then a really great website to visit is Think Jessica which is a registered charity that helps identify scams targetting elderly and vulnerable people in the UK.
-If you still have cause for concern, help them contact to their bank and/or police.

 Identifying and blocking known suspicious numbers

 At Connect we answer thousands of calls a week for our clients and we have built systems to help operators alert us when a suspicious call is received.
 We then investigate calls from that particular number, or range of numbers, and we can block future calls if necessary.
-You can also block calls via your smartphone as most modern ones allow you to add to a “blocked” list of sorts or you can download an app such as Truecaller which has created a directory of known nuisance callers for you to check and hopefully block.

 TOP TIP – call them back

-Never, ever give personal or security information to anyone that calls claiming to be from a bank or other financial service, instead offer to call them back.
-By all means let them give you a number to call them back on but don’t actually use it for anything other than to check them up.
-Call back the company on their official number or one that you know to be correct from a statement.
 If possible, try to call back from a different phone than the one they called you on.
 Why?
 Well a very recent and sophisticated scam actually requested that the victim do indeed call their bank but the scammer never really hung up, instead they played a dial tone down the line.
 The victim dialled their bank but was never connected to where they thought they were calling (as they did not have a new phone line) and ended up giving all the information to the scammer who answered as if it were the bank.
-If you can’t call from another line then wait a good five or ten minutes whilst you check out the caller’s story on the internet.

 CONTACT US